 If this odd mix of affinities is a result of physical corruption extending to even her soul, then it makes sense for that corruption to have coincided with her sexual violation — what else could have penetrated her with the Deep so profoundly?
 This begs the question: who defiled Rosaria?
 Among the humans with a strong affinity for the Deep and proclivity for repulsive deeds, none stand out more than the source of the Cathedral’s stagnant Dark: Aldrich.
 Recall that Sulyvahn facilitated the cleric’s acquisition of the Lord of Cinder’s throne, sending all manner of support to the Cathedral.
 If the Pontiff had sent Rosaria to the same church, then it would have most likely been for the same end; in other words, he had intended for the medial to satiate more than one of the maneater’s appetites.
 Indeed, the monster most certainly had relations with some woman during his initial stay at the Cathedral.

-Steel helmet of Silent Knight Horace.
+Iron helmet of the silent knight Horace.
 He liked the bulky, cold iron inside.

-It is said that it was originally stolen from a certain low-life man that was killed and that the man was a depraved executioner.
+It is said that it was originally stolen from a certain low-life man who was killed and that the man was a depraved executioner.

 Horace is one of Eldritch’s children, and there are only two survivors.

 Oh, so it’s you.
 Long time no see.
 In the end, I didn’t come across Horace since then.
-But I have the mission.
-As a fireless ash, a searcher for kings; no, more than just that, for the sake of those children, the mission to go onward even alone… surely you have that too, don’t you?
+But I have a mission.
+As a fireless ash, a Kingseeker; no, more than just that, for the sake of those children, a mission to go onward, even alone… surely you have that, too, don’t you?

-Some may note that neither Horace nor Anri predominantly bear any medial traits as is the case with other half-medial hybrids.
+Some may note that neither Horace nor Anri predominantly bear any medial traits as is the case with other half-medial crossbreeds.
 However, this can be attributed to Aldrich’s overwhelming Deep affinity.
-If his power was strong enough to fundamentally change a daughter of the Princess of Sunlight down to her very essence, then it would surely overshadow any such power inherited by their resulted progeny.
-At most, Rosaria’s natural affinity would have prevented them from outwardly being anything more than ordinary humans, and they apparently all died or became Hollows before age could test the limits of their lifespans.
+If his power was strong enough to fundamentally change a daughter of the Princess of Sunlight down to her very essence, then it would surely overshadow any such power inherited by their resulting progeny.
+At most, Rosaria’s natural affinity would have prevented them from outwardly being anything more than ordinary humans, and they apparently all died or turned Undead before age could test the limits of their lifespans.
 This leaves little room to doubt that the imprisoned medial is the mother to Aldrich’s children.
-Just as his Way of White had set up the Road of Sacrifices, the Pontiff set up a baby factory, thinking that Rosaria would be put to better use as a sex slave; based on the number of cradles, she fulfilled her purpose.
+Just as his Way of White had set up the Road of Sacrifices, the Pontiff set up a baby factory, thinking that Rosaria would be put to better use as a sex slave; from the number of cradles, she fulfilled her purpose.

 To Clench Her Grip

 After witnessing everything that occurred at the Cathedral over the years, Archbishop Klimt renounced his faith, casting aside his characteristic holy bident to symbolize this decision.
 How could he in good conscience consider himself a holy man of the church?
-The daughter of one of the most important goddesses in the Anor Londo pantheon was treated worse than an animal.
+The daughter of one of the most important goddesses in the Anor Londo pantheon was treated worse than an animal, the Japanese description to his skirt even implying her to be considered more a thing in her repulsive state.
 With a Latin-derived name meaning “clemency”, one can imagine his desire to relieve the prisoner’s burden.
 And having loyally served the Way of White long enough to reach its highest ranks, everything involving Aldrich must have come as a harsh betrayal — doubly so with his colleagues’ silent acquiescence to such atrocities.
 Nothing better could have better disillusioned Klimt of their holy mission’s integrity.
 The leadership and its gods were vile or impotent.
 Only one was worth calling his goddess.
 And so, instead of putting his faith in a corrupt church, he dedicated it to the Mother of Rebirth.
 He wasn’t alone.